suriyun-production/mmorpg-kit-docs/docs/pages/020-social-system-setting.md

 # Party / Guild Settings (SocialSystemSetting)

-With this kit, you can change some party / guild system with `Social System Setting`, you can create it by right click in `Project` tab select
+With this kit, you can change some party / guild system with `Social System Setting`, you can create it by right click in `Project` window select
 `Create -> Create GameData -> Social System Setting`

 ![](https://cdn-images-1.medium.com/max/1600/1*axNt-3M0WaKKBBre3XSwFg.png)